w3c/Guide/council/council-steps.md

 1. The Council Team Contact creates a new [Mailing List](https://www.w3.org/Systems/Mail/Request/) (name should be _group-council-YYYY-MM-\<readable shortname>_)
 1. The Council Team Contact tries to find a Chair for the Potential Council
 1. The Council Team contact circulates the collected dismissal reasons to the Potential Council (1 week to amend or answer)
-1. The Council Team contact circulates the Team Report while point above is discussed
+1. The Council Team contact circulates the Team Report while point above is discussed, if available
 1. The Council Team contact create a WBS for dismissal, with the option to self-recuse, and accept the Chair, if found; if not ask for chairs.
 1. If the Team Report contains a Team Recommendation that can resolve the FO:
   *   The Council Team contact create a WBS for an [Unanimous Short Ciruit](https://www.w3.org/policies/process/#council-short-circuit)